 The installations must be installed in a home you own and use as a residence (no rentals, but second homes qualify).

 These energy tax credits are non-refundable, but can be carried-over to a future tax filing year.
 More information can be found on the Energy Star Renewable Energy Tax Credits website.
-Prior to the Congressional budget deal, only the solar credits had remained in place for 2017 and beyond.
+Prior to the Congressional budget deal, only the solar credits had remained in place.

 What About the Residential Energy Property Tax Credits?

-The very popular residential “Energy Property Tax Credits” for Energy Star certified energy efficiency improvements had expired, but was retroactively restored for 2017.
+The very popular residential “Energy Property Tax Credits” for Energy Star certified energy efficiency improvements has not yet been restored for 2018.

 These popular residential energy tax credits equaled 10% of the cost of product to $500, or a specific amount from $50–$300 for the following eligible items: